Reexamining constraints on neutron star properties from perturbative QCD: discussion and conclusion

 Recently, ref \cite{Komoltsev:2021jzg} reported another {\em necessary} condition.
-As discussed above and detailed in \cref{sec:nconst}, this necessary condition does not lead to additional constraints beyond \cref{eq:pmaxbound}.
-By matching neutron star EOS at a fixed density $n_B\sim10 n_0$, that letter and the following works excluded large numbers of EOSs based on densities that are not probed in the interior of stable neutron stars.
-This is especially problematic for stiff EOSs as their predictions for $n_\tov\lesssim 4n_0$ and for $P(n_B>n_\tov)$ are typically low.
-Ref ~\cite{Somasundaram:2022ztm} correctly addressed this issue, but arrived at the misleading if not incorrect conclusion that PQCD is not constraining if imposed on top of current astrophysical observations.
-As discussed earlier, PQCD constraints are only relevant for stars very close to the TOV limit so would not affect observables appreciably, but they yield constraints on EOSs that are mostly orthogonal to those from observations.
-Finally, their claim regarding the possible interplay between PQCD constraints and $R\gtrsim 13$ km is likely due to bias in their parameterization of inner core EOSs, which is an approximation to a subset of the ensembles in this work.
-Addressing implicit assumptions in the parameterizations of NS EOSs is important and is relevant for a wider range of issues but requires a much much lengthier discussion and will be reported in a separate work~\cite{prep1}.
+As discussed above and detailed in \cref{sec:intcnstr}, this necessary condition does not lead to additional constraints beyond \cref{eq:pmaxbound}.
+By matching NS EOSs at a fixed density $n_B\simeq5-10 n_0$, that letter and the following work~\cite{Gorda:2022jvk} excluded a large number of EOSs based on their segments that are not probed by stable NSs.
+This is especially problematic for stiff NS EOSs as their predictions for $n_\tov$ are typically low but for $P(n_B\simeq5-10n_0>n_\tov)$ are high.
+To illustrate this point the correlation between $M_\tov$ and $n_\tov$ is shown in \cref{fig:nTOV}.
+The boundaries in this figure can be reproduced by the maximally stiff (blue) and maximally soft NS EOSs (orange).
+Failing to account for these correlations would unfairly bias against large values of $M_\tov$.
+Ref ~\cite{Somasundaram:2022ztm} correctly addressed this issue, but arrived at the misleading conclusion that pQCD is not constraining if imposed on top of current astrophysical observations.
+It has been clarified that \cref{eq:pmaxbound} is only relevant for stars very close to the TOV limit so would not affect neutron star observables appreciably, but could yield constraints on the EOS that are mostly orthogonal to astrophysical bounds.
+Additionally, their claim regarding the possible interplay between pQCD constraints and $R_{2.0M_\odot}\gtrsim 13$ km is likely due to implicit biases in the parameterization of inner core EOSs, which is an approximation to a subset of the ensembles employed in this work.
+For flexible parameterizations the EOS at the TOV point would largely decouple from that at lower densities, see \cref{fig:dpmax,fig:Mcrit,fig:MR_maxss}.
+Addressing implicit assumptions in the parameterizations of NS EOSs is important and is relevant for a wider range of issues but requires a much much lengthier discussion and will be reported in separate work~\cite{prep1}.
+Finally, we reiterate that \cref{eq:pminbound} may not be viewed as a constraint on NSs yet as it is sensitive to the undetermined strength of the superconducting gap.
+Given the existence of two-solar-mass pulsars, moderate pairing gaps $\Delta_\cfl\lesssim200~\MeV$ consistent with current estimates are sufficient to explain any possible violations.